logifex/hamal-unofficial-android/README.md

 - Improved performance and user experience
 - Custom enhancements to the original חמ"ל news app functionality
-- Uses the same REST API as the official חמ"ל app
+- Uses the same REST API and Socket.IO server as the official חמ"ל app
+- Supports deep linking to posts from the official website (Requires adding the link in "Open supported links" under Android app settings)

 ## Disclaimer